Tag: students

 A Journey to Graduation

-Desktop News | April 2023 December 2023 Devin Cain will walk across the stage in Coleman Coliseum and move his tassel from one side of his mortar board to the other as a graduate of the University of Alabama.
+Desktop News | April 2023 December 2023 Devin Cain will walk across the stage in Coleman Coliseum and move his tassel from one side of his mortar board to the other as a graduate of The University of Alabama.
 Yet that swift, blink of an eye motion, symbolizes the close of a nine-year chapter in Cain’s life marked by difficult obstacles and perseverance.
 Cain’s story begins in his small hometown of Athens, Alabama, where he developed a love for The […]

 Read More from A Journey to Graduation